 “Congregations at times believe they can create their own future, but the future is God’s gift to the congregation to be discovered, participated in, and celebrated.”

-The council needs to pass off much of that other “important business” so that they can be and can become a community of spiritual leaders that discovers this gift of God to their congregation.
+The board needs to pass off much of that other “important business” so that they can be and can become a community of spiritual leaders that discovers this gift of God to their congregation.
 They need to trust that God has people in place in the congregation who can do that work so the council can do its work of discernment.

 - leaders who have learned to pray and do indeed pray, read the scriptures, and see God’s deep desire for a world of shalom and understand how this shapes the calling of their congregation